aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

   - create, rename, modify, apply and remove SCP's
 - What can't I do:
   - modify Accelerator controlled SCP's
-  - add/remove SCP's on top-level OU's (these are Accelerator controlled)
+  - add/remove SCP's on top-level OU's (these are Accelerator controlled) or specific accounts that have Accelerator controlled SCPs
-    - users can change SCP's on non-top-level ou's and accounts as they please
+    - users can change SCP's on non-top-level ou's and non-Accelerator controlled accounts as they please
   - move an AWS account between top-level ou's (i.e. `Sandbox` to `Prod` is a security violation)
     - moving between `Prod/sub-ou-1` to `Prod/sub-ou2` or `Prod/sub-ou2/sub-ou2a/sub-ou2ab` is fully supported
   - create a top-level ou (need to validate, as they require config file entries)